Open Theater Auditions

 Auditions may be attended by other directors for the purpose of observing potential talent for future productions.

-Pay: A stipend will be paid at the end of the run.
+A small stipend will be paid at the end of the run.